-Visit the Homewood Campus Laboratory Safety page at http://labsafety.jhu.edu/ for important information.
+Visit the Homewood Campus Laboratory Safety page for important information.

 For each lab, a Principal Investigator (PI) is assigned.
 That person is responsible for the safe operation of the lab, training on all chemicals in the work area, the training of the persons on the equipment within the lab, and is a ready source to answer any questions on a specific lab about its operation and all safety aspects.
 The PI's for each lab are listed on the entrance door to each lab.